The traditional groom’s outfit is a morning suit. This means a black morning coat, black and grey striped trousers, a

 Good quality morning suits are made from pure wool, although some outfit hire companies will only be able to offer you a wool blend (part wool, part man made fibres).
 The latter sometimes have a slightly shiny appearance.

 Usually the best man and ushers wear clothes to match the groom’s outfit, so you may want to make yourself stand out a bit.
 You don’t have to do this with your waistcoat –

 Again, a matter for personal choice.
 But let’s face it, it’s probably going to be your fiancee who chooses the colour and not you.

 A normal tie is traditional, but bowties are not uncommon.
 Lots of grooms to wear cravats instead of ties.
 Strictly speaking a cravat has no place in morning dress, but if you don’t mind breaking traditional rules of dress then this is another option.

 Your shoes should be black, leather, lace up, and very well polished.
 If possible, go for leather rather than rubber soles.
-Remember than if you are going to be kneeling at the altar then the soles of your shoes will be visible to everyone –
+Remember than if you are going to be kneeling at the altar then the soles of your shoes will be visible to everyone.
+Make sure you’ve removed all the labels!

 When you polish your shoes, make sure every last bit of polish residue is removed.
 At some point on your wedding day you are likely to be dancing toe to toe with your wife.
 Although you probably won’t see her dress before the big day, there’s a good chance it will be expensive, long and immaculately white.
 Many a bride ends up with black shoes polish marks round the rim of her dress –

 Top hat and gloves